abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

    ```
    az upgrade
    ```

+   > For Do you want to continue?
+Type Y and press Enter

    >If promted the Installation pop up, check the **I accept the terms in License Agreement (1)** and click **Install(2)**
    >It may take some time, Wait till the installation process get completed.